-16.3.1 Termination for Owner’s Inability to Perform.
-If any proceeding is instituted against Owner seeking to adjudicate Owner as a bankrupt or insolvent and such proceeding is not dismissed within sixty (60) days of filing, or if Owner makes a general assignment for the benefit of its creditors, or if a receiver is appointed on account of the insolvency of Owner, or if Owner files a petition seeking to take advantage of any other applicable Law relating to bankruptcy, insolvency, reorganization, winding up or composition, or adjustment of debts, or if Owner admits in writing its inability to pay its debts when due, then Contractor may terminate this Agreement effective immediately upon giving written notice of such termination to Owner.
+16.3.1 Termination for Construction Manager’s Inability to Perform.
+If any proceeding is instituted against Construction Manager seeking to adjudicate Construction Manager as a bankrupt or insolvent and such proceeding is not dismissed within sixty (60) days of filing, or if Construction Manager makes a general assignment for the benefit of its creditors, or if a receiver is appointed on account of the insolvency of Construction Manager, or if Construction Manager files a petition seeking to take advantage of any other applicable Law relating to bankruptcy, insolvency, reorganization, winding up or composition, or adjustment of debts, or if Construction Manager admits in writing its inability to pay its debts when due, then Contractor may terminate this Agreement effective immediately upon giving written notice of such termination to Construction Manager.
 Any such termination shall be without prejudice to any existing rights, powers, or remedies of either party under this Agreement.

-16.3.2 Termination for Owner’s Failure to Perform.
+16.3.2 Termination for Construction Manager’s Failure to Perform.
 If:

-16.3.2.1 Owner fails to pay Contractor any undisputed amount due under any invoice within thirty (30) days after the amount became payable;
+16.3.2.1 Construction Manager fails to pay Contractor any undisputed amount due under any invoice within thirty (30) days after the amount became payable;

-16.3.2.2 Owner fails to observe or perform any of its material covenants or agreements contained in this Agreement;
+16.3.2.2 Construction Manager fails to observe or perform any of its material covenants or agreements contained in this Agreement;

 16.3.2.3 The Work is suspended for more than six (6) consecutive months or twelve (12) months total pursuant to Section 16.4; or

-16.3.2.4 Any material representation or warranty of Owner shall have been incorrect as of the date made.
+16.3.2.4 Any material representation or warranty of Construction Manager shall have been incorrect as of the date made.

 then, in the case of 16.3.2.4 Contractor may immediately terminate this Agreement.
-As to other failures specified above which involve the payment of money, Owner shall not be in default if it cures the same within fifteen (15) days after receipt of notice from Contractor specifying the default.
-As to other non-monetary failures specified above, Owner shall not be in default if it promptly commences to cure the same and complete the cure diligently, and in any event within forty-five (45) days after receipt of notice from Contractor specifying the default; provided that, Contractor, in its sole and absolute discretion, may extend this cure period if Owner submits a reasonable plan to cure the default and is diligently pursuing the plan.
+As to other failures specified above which involve the payment of money, Construction Manager shall not be in default if it cures the same within fifteen (15) days after receipt of notice from Contractor specifying the default.
+As to other non-monetary failures specified above, Construction Manager shall not be in default if it promptly commences to cure the same and complete the cure diligently, and in any event within forty-five (45) days after receipt of notice from Contractor specifying the default; provided that, Contractor, in its sole and absolute discretion, may extend this cure period if Construction Manager submits a reasonable plan to cure the default and is diligently pursuing the plan.
 Immediately upon expiration of the applicable cure period, without cure, Contractor may terminate this Agreement.
-Notwithstanding Contractor’s right to terminate this Agreement pursuant to this Section 16.3.2, Contractor agrees that before any such right to terminate may be exercised, Contractor shall notify Lender in writing of the circumstances of the event of Owner default, request that Lender declare its intentions with respect to invoking its right under the financing agreements to take over all of Owner’s rights, obligations and liabilities under this Agreement through assignment, and Lender shall have declared its intentions, within a reasonable time following such written notice by Contractor, not to take over the performance of the Agreement to remedy such event of Owner default.
+Notwithstanding Contractor’s right to terminate this Agreement pursuant to this Section 16.3.2, Contractor agrees that before any such right to terminate may be exercised, Contractor shall notify Lender in writing of the circumstances of the event of Construction Manager default, request that Lender declare its intentions with respect to invoking its right under the financing agreements to take over all of Construction Manager’s rights, obligations and liabilities under this Agreement through assignment, and Lender shall have declared its intentions, within a reasonable time following such written notice by Contractor, not to take over the performance of the Agreement to remedy such event of Construction Manager default.

 16.3.3 Payment on Termination by Contractor.
 If this Agreement is terminated under Section 16.3.1 or 16.3.2, Contractor shall be entitled to payment on the same basis as if the carrying out of the Work had been canceled under Section 16.2[, provided that in no event will the aggregate sum of all payments received by Contractor exceed the Contract Price].